 - crusty bread, for serving

-- Preheat the oven to 190 °C. Warm the oil in a frying pan (one that is sizeable enough to hold all the ingredients but small enough to fit into the oven).
+- Preheat the oven to 190 °C. Warm the oil in a frying pan (ideally one that is sizable enough to hold all the ingredients but small enough to fit into the oven – I don’t currently have one that fits this description so I have to transfer into a small pie dish before cooking).
 Add onion, capsicum and salt.

-- After 5 minutes, add the garlic, tomato paste, cumin, paprika and chilli flakes.
+- After 5 minutes, add the garlic, tomato paste, cumin, paprika and chili flakes.
 Cook, stirring constantly, until fragrant.

 - Pour in the tinned tomatoes with the juice and add the coriander.
 Stir, and let the mixture come to a boil.
 Reduce the heat and simmer for about 5 minutes.
 Season with salt and pepper.